Nicoretti/cli-book/source/tools.rst

 .. attention::

-    Be aware that the linked manual pages usualy point to the linux man page, in some cases the parameters and flags sligthly differ on other \*nix system.
+    Be aware that the linked manual pages usually point to the linux man page, in some cases the parameters and flags slightly differ on other \*nix system.

 Unix "One o One"
 ================